Euro zone at odds over "bail-in" of Cypriot depositors

 For their part, Cypriot officials are determined there should be no bailing-in of depositors, fearing any such proposal will cause a flood of withdrawals and undermine the financial model underpinning the economy.

-Instead, newly elected President Nicos Anastasiades has indicated a willingness to study the privatization of state assets and other measures to make a bailout pay for itself.
+Instead, newly elected President Nicos Anastasiades has indicated a willingness to study the privatisation of state assets and other measures to make a bailout pay for itself.

 Another option would be to convince the Russians to extend their loan, which must be repaid in 2016, possibly for up to 5 years, or for Cyprus to turn to another close historical ally, Britain, to see whether it can offer a bridging loan.